 We will be coding some ranges of this worksheet with colors later in this article.

-1. Using Conditional Formatting to Color Code Cells
+1. Using Conditional Formatting to Color Code Cells in Excel

 Suppose, you want to code the Marks column with colors.
 The marks above 80 will be filled with Green, marks between 60 and 80 will be filled with Blue, and the rest of the data will be filled with Red.
 Let’s go through the procedure below to get a better understanding.